webis-de/ir_axioms/README.md

 ### Backends

+### Example Notebooks
+We include several example notebooks which demonstrate reranking and evaluating preferences in [PyTerrier](https://github.com/terrier-org/pyterrier).
+You can find the examples in the [`examples/` directory](examples/).

 ## Development

 To build and develop this package you need to install the `build`, and `setuptools` and `wheel` packages: